ICJIA/r3-next/public/markdown/funding/2020-assessment-and-planning.md

 ---
 title: "Assessment and Planning"
-summary: "Grants  to fund a process to understand what issues need to be addressed in the community, and to work with community stakeholders to develop a plan for resolving shared community concerns"
+summary: "Grants to develop a plan to address community concerns about poverty, safety, and well-being"
 showOnHome: true
 icon: "far fa-compass"
 accent: "blue"